Did you go to art school?

-How do you juggle work and being a mom?
+How do you juggle work and being a parent?

 How many projects are you normally working on simultaneously?

 I am always working on a book and I take on little odd jobs and projects to do in the downtime - while I’m waiting to hear back from an editor with revision notes, for example.
 But that downtime can be scarce or unpredictable so I don’t take on a lot of extra work.

 Do you think it’s advantageous to live in a large city to get work?